 We'll head to the Red Sea at Hurghada for some relaxation time at a 5-star resort, where you can try some optional tours such as snorkelling, scuba-diving and other water sports are available before we return to Cairo to finish the tour.

 Once you land at the airport, one of our staff will be there to meet you and transfer you to your hotel in Amman, giving you time to settle in before running through the itinerary with you.
 You have the rest of the day free to explore Amman or relax at your hotel, taking in your new surroundings.

 Single room supplement (JOSGAE18)

-After spending two days in Jordan's capital, we'll say goodbye for now as we make our way to Jerash - one of the most well preserved Greco-Roman sites in the Middle East.
+We'll say goodbye to Jordan's capital for now as we make our way to Jerash - one of the most well preserved Greco-Roman sites in the Middle East.
 Once we arrive, we'll make our way through its Roman colonnaded streets, visiting the Forum, the Nymphaeum and the Artemis Temple.